readthedocs/readthedocs.org/docs/story.rst

 Writing documentation is hard.
 So is finding the right documentation.
 `Read the Docs`_ was created to make documentation simple.

-Read the Docs was started with several main goals in mind.
+Read the Docs was started with a couple main goals in mind.
 The first goal was to encourage people to write documentation, by removing the barrier of entry to hosting.
 The other goal was to create a central platform for people to find documentation.
 Having a shared platform for all documentation allows for